artefactual/atom-docs/user-manual/administer/static-pages.rst

 ------

-If you have access to the server on which your AtoM instance is located (i.e., if you are hosting it yourself, or can ask the host provider to include a file for you), you can place images in a directory on the host server, and use a local URL to point to them.
+If you have access to the server on which your AtoM instance is located (i.e., if you are hosting it yourself, or can ask the hosting provider to include a file for you), you can place images in a directory on the host server, and use a local URL to point to them.
 Images can then be used via the HTML ``<img>`` image element, where the ``src=" "`` attribute points to the